vippsas/vipps-qr-api/vipps-qr-api.md

 The `Merchant-Serial-Number` header can be used with all API keys, and can speed up any trouble-shooting of API problems quite a bit.

-**Important:** Please use self-explanatory, human readable and reasonably short values that uniquely identify the system (and plugin).
+**Please note:** Please use self-explanatory, human readable and reasonably short values that uniquely identify the system (and plugin).

 For example, if the vendor's name is "Acme AS" and the vendor offers two different systems,